davidhouseholter/blazor-wasm-kratos-starter/Readme.md

 ### Single Page Application

-This template was built as a single page tepmlate, the user is redirected to the login page unless they are authenticated with the server via OryKratos Middleware.
+This template was built as a single page template, the user is redirected to the login page unless they are authenticated with the server via OryKratos Middleware.

 # Usage